threefoldfoundation/tft-stellar/tfta_to_tft/readme.md

 Enter the js-sdk shell ( `poetry shell` for a development environment).

-The tft_issuer.py script can be found in `tft_issuer` folder in this repository.

 `./tft_issuer.py <the required message>`

 An optional `--walletname=<anotherwalletname>` parameter can be supplied if another wallet than `j.clients.stellar.tftatotftissuer` needs to be used.